Identifying Talent

 However, due to size or status, many companies don’t typically need to comply with the ADA to address ADHD in the workplace.
 From here, it’s a matter of decency and empathy.
 If you have an employee who does good work, has a great attitude, and is generally a valued team member, you should do what you can to help them succeed.

-Here are some accommodations you might want to consider, both for employees that are open about their diagnosis of ADHD in the workplace as well as those who might not feel comfortable disclosing it at all.
+Here are some accommodations you might want to consider, both for employees who are open about their diagnosis of ADHD in the workplace and those who might not feel comfortable disclosing it at all.

-• First of all, communication is critical.
-If you know you’re supervising an employee with ADHD, ask them if they need accommodations.
+• First, communication is critical.
+If you know you’re supervising an employee with ADHD, ask if they need accommodations.
 Just because they haven’t mentioned any before doesn’t mean they’re not struggling secretly.
 Foster a culture of open dialogue so your employees feel safe asking for what they need.

 • For some employees with ADHD, open offices can wreak havoc on their senses.
 Consider allowing employees to wear headphones or work in a quiet, private office.
 A white noise machine can also make the distractions less noticeable.
 This will help any employee who finds themselves easily distracted.